 - October 2019: CMMC implemented requirements released

-- January 2020: Version 1.0 finalization expected; compliance checklist released
+- January 2020: Version 1.0 finalized; compliance checklist released

-- June 2020: CMMC will begin appearing in RFIs
+- June 2020: CMMC began appearing in RFIs

-- September 2020: CMMC Will Begin Appearing in RFPs
+- September 2020: CMMC began appearing in RFPs

 Details of The CMMC Framework

-There will be five cumulative Certification levels to the CMMC:
+There will be three cumulative Certification levels to the CMMC:

-- Level 1 – Basic Cyber Hygiene: Includes basic cybersecurity appropriate for small companies utilizing a subset of universally accepted common practices.
+• Level 1 – Foundational: Includes basic cybersecurity appropriate for small companies utilizing a subset of universally accepted common practices.
 The processes at this level would include some performed practices, at least in an ad hoc manner.
 This level includes the same 17 controls outlined in the original CMMC framework, but now only requires an annual self-assessment and affirmation by company leadership.

 CMMC vs NIST 800-171

-It is important that organizations understand that the CMMC will require a CMMC 3rd Party Assessment Organization (C3PAO) to perform an annual independent assessment of their CMMC implementation for the security controls protecting CUI data every three years.
+It is important that organizations understand that the CMMC 2.0 will require a CMMC 3rd Party Assessment Organization (C3PAO) to perform an independent assessment of their CMMC Level 2 implementation for the security controls protecting CUI data every three years.
 However, if an organization is seeking a CMMC Level 1 assessment, they can reach compliance through annual self-attestation.

-Process institutionalization (policies, plans, processes and procedures to manage the environment where the CUI resides) under NIST 800-171 are assumed to be implemented (NFO controls).
+The maturity of a cybersecurity program (policies, plans, processes and procedures to manage the environment where the CUI resides) under NIST 800-171 are assumed to be implemented (NFO controls).
 But under CMMC they are a key aspect of an assessment.
 Those policies, plans, etc. provide assurances that the practices are being implemented effectively and in a sustainable manner.

 CMMC Domains will also include four additional controls that are not currently covered under NIST 800-171: